Bitcoin Wallet Electrum Will Support Lightning Network in Next Release

 Functional since 2011, the Electrum is a popular Bitcoin wallet.
 It is a decentralized Bitcoin platform with multi-user interfaces.
 The transactions on this platform are done under a secured Bitcoin blockchain.

-Company Founder Thomas Voegtin quoted in July this year that the release will make Electrum one of the best available Bitcoin wallets.
+According to the Electrum Wallet review reports, Company Founder Thomas Voegtin quoted in July this year that the release will make Electrum one of the best available Bitcoin wallets.

 Thomas Voegtin said,

 We have been doing this work about a year in a separate branch on GitHub and we have reached the point to merge it our master branch.

 He further added that the next major release would have lightning support.